Eastern lowland gorilla: Civil unrest

 Many multinational corporations are indirectly, and some directly, funding the civil war in the Democratic Republic of the Congo by buying illegal resources from the area or by trading resources for military weaponry.
-Reports from 2007 state that 14694 tonne of cassiterite ($45 million USD), 1193 tonne of wolframite (worth $4.27 million USD) and 393 tonne of coltan ($5.42 million USD) were exported in 2007.
+Reports from 2007 state that 14694 tonne of cassiterite (US$45 million), 1193 tonne of wolframite (worth US$4.27 million) and 393 tonne of coltan (US$5.42 million) were exported in 2007.
 Coltan in particular is one of the main export resources bought by multinational corporations illegally and is growing in demand due to its use for cellphones.
 Traxy's alone bought 226 tonne of coltan in 2007 which is 57% of the Democratic Republic of the Congo's entire coltan.
 The United Nations Environmental Programme reported that resources from multinational corporations and pension funds in industrialized countries are "directed through subsidiary companies to help finance corruption and arms sales, processes that may involve 'conflict' natural resources" Private companies have been found to trade weapons for resources or provide access to weapons through subsidiary companies.

 Approximately two million people, directly and indirectly related to the Rwandan genocide in 1994, fled to Tanzania and the Democratic Republic of the Congo, mainly in Virunga National Park.
 It has been estimated that there were 720,000 refugees living in five camps in the DRC bordering the park (Katale, Kahindo, Kibumba, Mugunga and Lac Vert), 24.
 Deforestation occurred as 80,000 refugees travelled into the park daily to find wood.
 Deforestation occurred at a rate of 0.1 km^{2} per day.
 Once the Congo war began in 1996, 500,000 refugees remained, putting pressure on the natural resources, including the eastern lowland gorilla.